d4niee/NodeBot/README.md

 ### `npm run test`

-Runs the App in the Debug mode
+Runs the App in the Debug mode for developing and finding Bugs/Errors

 ## Learn More About this App